 a male hero was boldly being who you are, the young straight man come

 to accomplish his mission, the warrior, the dragon-slayer.

 The gay hero, on the other hand,—that is,

-most of us gay men as we have figured out how to live this life—learns to pretend and
+most of us gay men as we have figured out how to live this life—learns

 to be something he is not; he learns to pass.
 He can keep secrets.